okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app/main/index.md

 ## Open the sign-in page

-To sign in users, open a browser and display the Okta-hosted sign-in page.
+To sign in users, open a browser and navigate to the Okta-hosted sign-in page.

 To learn how to customize the sign-in page, see [Style the Widget](/docs/guides/style-the-widget/style-okta-hosted/).